 So what does it smell like?
 It was classified as an oriental fragrance for women.

-• Middle notes: spices, rose, jasmine, ylang ylang, myrrh, frankincense
+• Middle notes: carnation, jasmine, rose, ylang ylang, orange blossom, myrrh, frankincense

-• Base notes: styrax, civet, Peru balsam, sandalwood, leather, patchouli, musk, vanilla, benzoin, amber
+• Base notes: styrax, civet, Peru balsam, leather, sandalwood, patchouli, musk, vanilla, benzoin, ambergris, labdanum, cedar

 Bottle: